-The Reading Recovery® levels have been assigned by certified Reading Recovery® teachers and are not officially authorized by Reading Recovery®.
+INT.
+(Intervention) Intervention levels were assigned by literacy experts and certified Reading Recovery® teachers and are intended for use in early intervention and one-on-one tutorial programs, including Reading Recovery®.
+These levels are not officially authorized by Reading Recovery®.
 Reading Recovery® is a registered servicemark of The Ohio State University.

-The DRA (Developmental Reading Assessment) levels were determined using information in the Developmental Reading Assessment Resource Guide by Joetta Beaver (Celebration Press).
+DRA (Developmental Reading Assessment) and EDL (Evaluación del desarrollo de la lectura) DRA and EDL levels were determined using information in the Developmental Reading Assessment Resource Guide and EDL Resource Guide by Joetta Beaver.

 All level placements may vary and are subject to revision.

-Copyright © 2003 by Bebop Books®, an imprint of Lee & Low Books Inc. Used with permission.
+Teachers may adjust the assigned levels in accordance with their own evaluations.
+Copyright © 2015 by Bebop Books®, an imprint of Lee & Low Books Inc. Used with permission.